 Studio photographers will appreciate that the Sony A7R III (unlike the X-T30) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the X-T30 and the A7R III are recent models that are part of the current product line-up.
-The A7R III replaced the earlier Sony A7R II, while the X-T30 followed on from the Fujifilm X-T20.
+The X-T30 is a recent model that features in the current product line-up of Fujifilm.
+In contrast, the A7R III has been discontinued (but it can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the A7R III was succeeded by the Sony A7R IV.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Sony websites.